rohit-kumar-01/CODSOFT/TASK 3(ATM INTERFACE)/README.md

 # ATM Interface
-1. Create a class to represent the ATM.
+1. Create a class to represent the ATM Machine.

 2. Design the user interface for the ATM, including options such as withdrawing, depositing, and checking the balance.